lluism/seds/README.md

 # SEDs
-		This repository contains the SEDs for Population III stars and Pop III galaxies used in our paper (Mas-Ribas et al. 2016).
+		This repository contains the SEDs for Population III stars and Pop III galaxies used in our paper (http://adsabs.harvard.edu/abs/2016ApJ...833...65M).
 	See the article for detailed descriptions of the parameters used, calculation procedures and references.

 		The SEDs are computed for zero-metallicity stars (H_He only) in